symmetric monoidal (∞,1)-category of spectra

 Local rings are also important in deformation theory.
 One might define an infinitesimal deformation of a scheme to be a deformation of over where is a local ring.

 Local rings are often more useful than fields when doing mathematics internally.
 For one thing, the definition make sense in any coherent category.
-But unlike the definition of discrete field, which is also coherent, it is satisfied by rings such as the ring of (located Dedekind) real numbers.
+But unlike the definition of discrete field (which is also coherent), it is satisfied by a real-numbers object.
 Rather than mod out by the ideal of non-invertible elements, you take care to use only properties that are invariant under multiplication by an invertible element.

 In constructive mathematics, one could do the same thing, but it's more common to use the notion of Heyting field.
 This is closely related, however; the quotients of local rings are precisely the Heyting fields (which are themselves local rings).
 In fact, one can define an apartness relation (like that on a Heyting field) in any local ring: iff is invertible.
 Then the local ring is a Heyting field if and only if this apartness relation is tight.